cwtvincent/2018Fall/README.md

 # 2018Fall
-The projects I have done at NJIT
+The projects I have done by myself at NJIT

 ## CS 630005 - Operating Systems Design(unfinished)